 As a result of engaging with communities to co-produce our approach to Locality Planning we have been rewarded with a Skills Development award from the Consultation Institute and a Bronze Award by COSLA.
 This has enabled us to join the Scottish Government steering group for the Community Empowerment strand of the Local Governance Review.

 Other initiatives include:

-- Participating in the national pilot of Place Standard a simple framework to structure conversations about place which allows you to think about the physical elements of a place (for example its buildings, spaces, and transport links) as well as the social aspects (for example whether people feel they have a say in decision making).
+- participating in the national pilot of Place Standard a framework to structure conversations about place which allows you to think about the physical elements (eg buildings, spaces, transport links) as well as the social aspects (eg whether people feel they have a say in decision making).

 Reducing inequalities and improving outcomes